spree/spree/guides/content/user/orders/returning_orders.md

 ![Issue a Reimbursement](/images/user/orders/reimbursement_form.png)

 Your return-processing is complete!
-As you can see there will now be a $22.99 refund issued to the original credit card.
+As you can see there will now be a $24.14 refund issued to the original credit card or Store credits to the user's account.

 ![Reimbursement Complete](/images/user/orders/reimbursement_complete.png)